onejmi/nejj.me/README.md

-# scarger.github.io
+# My Personal Website
-Welcome to the source of my website!
+Welcome to the source code of my website!

-(In construction...)